nikkimoreaux/Einstein.js/README.md

 A JavaScript browser-based artificial neural network made for client-side execution.

-Einstein.js is 20% faster than [brain](https://github.com/harthur/brain) and works without any dependency.
+Einstein.js is ±20% faster than [brain](https://github.com/harthur/brain) in V8 and works without any dependency.

 Live demo
 ---------